aviaryan/awesome-no-login-web-apps/README.md

 * [Print Friendly](https://www.printfriendly.com/) - Convert any webpage to simple format.
 Then download it or print as PDF.
 * [OnlineOCR](https://www.onlineocr.net/) - Convert a scanned PDF into DOC, XLS or TXT.
 * [GifDeck](http://gifdeck.in/) - Convert slides from slideshare to GIF.
+* [favicon-generator](http://www.favicon-generator.org/) - Generate favicons for your web-apps or Icons for your Android or iOS apps.

 ### File Hosting/Sharing